Samsung warns that Apple decision "not final word"

-SAN FRANCISCO Samsung Electronics called a U.S. jury decision in favor of Apple Inc "a loss for the American consumer" because it would stifle innovation and push up prices.
+SAN FRANCISCO Samsung Electronics (005930.KS) called a U.S. jury decision in favor of Apple Inc (AAPL.O) "a loss for the American consumer" because it would stifle innovation and push up prices.

 Apple scored a sweeping legal victory over its arch-rival as a U.S. jury on Friday found the Korean company had copied critical features of the hugely popular iPhone and iPad and awarded the U.S. company $1.051 billion in damages.